airtower-luna/referer-mod/README.md

 The following three files implement the core functionality:

 * [**background.js**](./background.js) does initialization and contains the handler function `modifyReferer(e)` to modify headers.
 The handler function is called from an asynchronous [`webRequest.onBeforeSendHeaders`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/onBeforeSendHeaders) event listener. `background.js` also uses event listeners to update the internal configuration if it is changed via the settings page.
 * [**options.html**](./options.html) is the settings page.
 The `value` attributes of the `option` elements inside the `select` elements with `class="action"` must match the cases handled in the `modifyReferer(e)` function.
 * [**options.js**](./options.js) handles loading and saving the settings from the settings page.
+* [**inject-referer.js**](./inject-referer.js) is a content script that modifies the `document.referrer` property to match the HTTP Referer header.
+It uses [runtime.sendMessage()](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/sendMessage) to communicate with [background.js](./background.js) and retrieve the value to set.

 Settings are saved in the [`browser.storage.sync` storage area](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync), so if the user is using Firefox sync their settings will be synchronized automatically, otherwise the storage is local.